What is hCG?

 - hCG levels should not be used to date a pregnancy since these numbers can vary so widely.

 - There are two common types of hCG tests.
 A qualitative hCG test just looks to see if hCG is present in the blood.
 A quantitative hCG test (or beta hCG) measures the amount of hCG actually present in the blood.

 - Other than for the diagnosis of pregnancy, hCG is also often monitored over time for reasons such as monitoring after a miscarriage, monitoring an ectopic pregnancy, and after a condition called "H.mole."

 - The first detection of hCG in the blood depends on when implantation happens.
-Extremely sensitive tests which are not available in a regular laboratory can detect the hCG even before implantation.
+Extremely sensitive tests (not usually available in a regular laboratory) can detect the hCG even before implantation.
 But with regular laboratory hCG tests, hCG is usually found in sufficient levels as early as 2-3 days after implantation.

 - Implantation happens as early as 6 days after ovulation/fertilization (usually about 9 days after ovulation), so blood hCG can be found as early as 8-9 days after ovulation/fertilization.

 - Pregnant women usually attain blood serum concentrations of at least 10-50 mIU/cc in the 7-8 days following implantation.

 - An equivocal test of between 5 and 25 mIU/cc requires a repeat within 2-3 days.
 If it goes higher then that's a good sign, but if it goes lower or stays about the same then that's a sign that the pregnancy has failed